We have condensed key facts and other important information about Annington into short, easy-to-read chapters.

 Annington will normally ensure that the homes it sells meet its ‘Safe and Sound’ specification before a sale is completed, meaning electric, plumbing and heating systems are thoroughly checked and any defects or issues that might affect a mortgage are dealt with.

-Annington Rentals Holdings Ltd (ARHL) owns 1,367 units, comprising flats and houses let on individual and bulk leases.
+Annington Rentals Holdings Ltd (ARHL) owns 1,475 units, comprising flats and houses let on individual and bulk leases.
 Some, but not all, of these are held to provide evidence of rents in the rent review process.
+Others are held as part of its rapidly expanding PRS portfolio (recent purchases include 104 homes from Mill Group’s Oak Portfolio for £23.8 million, 73 homes from Taylor Wimpey for £23.5 million and 207 homes from St Modwen Plc for £75 million).

 ARHL manages, on behalf of APL (Annington Properties Ltd) and ADL (Annington Developments Ltd), a further 10 units.
 These units are rented pending the resolution of legal and utilities issues and the outcome of planning applications.
 Not all are available for rent.